jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 - CPU limit
 - Memory limit
 - Network/bandwidth limiting
-- Isolated network from everything else on the network (bpf or iptables)
+- Isolated network from everything else on the network (BPF or iptables)

 ### Host OS
 The host OS should be a reduced operating system, minimal distribution (though possibly shared with the OS used inside containers).
 This is for reasons of security in locking down the available weaknesses in the host environment and lessening the control plane attack surface.